TakuSemba/JetHub/README.md

 ## Jetpack Compose (Under Development)

-Jetpack Compose is used in some of the screens, but the UI is under development...
+`:repo`, `:developer` UI is constructed using [Jetpack Compose](https://developer.android.com/jetpack/compose).
+But UI is not finished yet, so you will see unfinished UI for those screen just for now.
+I'm migrating to Jetpack Compose...

 ## Dark Theme

 Dark Theme is supported.
 You can toggle theme by tapping the theme icon on top right corner.

-## Threading

-This app uses Kotlin coroutine to archive asynchronize programing.
-The layers below ViewModel are all suspend functions.

-The basics of Kotlin coroutine can be learned from this [doc](https://github.com/Kotlin/kotlinx.coroutines/tree/master/docs).
+The selected theme would be retained in application scope for the sake of demo application.

 ## Github API Token